-Find out where you need to go for the fireworks displays and some of the best activities and offerings in and around San Francisco on Independence Day 2018.
-From morning parades to nighttime fireworks shows—this all-American holiday gets top billing by the City by the Bay.
+Find out where you need to go for the fireworks displays, along with some of the best activities and offerings in and around San Francisco on Independence Day.
+From morning parades to nighttime fireworks shows—this all-American holiday gets top billing in the City by the Bay.

 01 of 04

-This event draws tens of thousands of people each year, and the above areas can get crowded quickly.
-If you'd like to keep your viewing a little more low-key, the Crissy Field Overlook, and Inspiration Point in the Presidio offer great views.
+The 4th of July fireworks draw tens of thousands of people each year, and the above areas can get crowded quickly.
+If you'd like to keep your viewing a little more low-key, the Crissy Field Overlook, and Inspiration Point in the Presidio also offer quieter, worthwhile views.
 Bernal Heights Park is also a favorite among locals; you can put down a blanket and watch the fireworks from afar with the glittering lights of downtown to complete the San Francisco portrait.

 02 of 04

 03 of 04

 Sausalito hosts a three-part Fourth of July celebration with a parade from 10 a.m to noon that includes floats, bands, clowns, classic cars, and balloons.
-The parade starts at Second and Main streets and ends at Caledonia and Bee streets.
-After the parade, at Dunphy Park at noon, there will be live music, dancing, food, and old-fashioned games like tug-of-war and an egg toss.
-The finale from 6:30 to 9:30 p.m. at Gabrielson Park has more live music and food trucks, topped off with the city’s fireworks show at 9 p.m.
+After the parade, at the city's Dunphy Park, there is typically live music, dancing, food, and old-fashioned games like tug-of-war and an egg toss.
+The evening finale takes place at Gabrielson Park has more live music and food trucks, topped off with the city’s fireworks show at 9 p.m.

 04 of 04

 One of the best views of San Francisco's two fireworks displays over San Francisco Bay is from the water.
 Take your choice of cruise packages that offer snacks and drinks, a full-course meal, or no food at all.
 Ticket prices vary.

-- Hornblower's premier dinner cruise serves up a four-course meal, has an open bar that includes Champagne, and live entertainment.
+- Hornblower's premier dinner cruise serves up a four-course meal, has an open bar that includes champagne, and features live entertainment.
 You leave from Pier 3, Hornblower Landing, or you can take a Hornblower cruise from Berkeley for the convenience of departing from the East Bay.

-- Commodore Cruises offers a 5-hour dinner and fireworks cruise on the Cabernet Sauvignon luxury yacht that sets off from Alameda.
+- Commodore Cruises offers a 5-hour dinner and fireworks cruise on their Cabernet Sauvignon luxury yacht that sets off from Alameda.
 You'll be wined and dined and treated to dancing as you watch the fireworks from a prime location on the bay.